 I remember my first run-in with an authority figure that wasn’t one of my parents.
 I was seven, and I had to sit on the step for saying some cheeky rhyme with the word ‘bum’ in it, in front of the new preps.
 Rather than taking my punishment with a quiet dignity, I cried the entire time I was on the step – I wasn’t the most rebellious of youth.

 Each person’s own unique and ongoing relationship to the rules they’re told to abide by, is fascinating and not always fair.
 Regardless of whether you choose to challenge or comply with moral or societal restrictions, the influence rules have in sculpting who we are, is immeasurable.
-And sometimes, as The Clash once warned us, you’ll fight the law and the law wins.
+And sometimes, you’ll fight the law and the law wins.

 So if you’re in the mood to ponder the judicial process, here are a few bits of writing which are thankfully much shorter reads than Crime and Punishment (just don’t read Crime and Punishment I proper struggled)